This policy is for you if your chosen degree has a September 2022 start date.

 As per the information detailed in the corresponding section of the University of Leeds Taught Admissions Policy, the School of Dentistry will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.
 Applicants are assessed on the basis of their application form.
 An interview and/or piece of assessed written work/test may also be offered as part of the entry process.
 Where appropriate, applicants will be referred to the Lifelong Learning Centre, who will advise the applicant further.

 The School of Dentistry does not offer courses on a part-time basis.

 Age and safeguarding

 In addition to the corresponding section of the University of Leeds Taught Admissions Policy, please note:

-Some courses within the School of Dentistry (as indicated on Coursefinder) may involve regular access to children and/or vulnerable adults.
+Some courses within the School of Dentistry (as indicated on Course Search) may involve regular access to children and/or vulnerable adults.

-It should be noted that the General Dental Council also considers criminal convictions in relation to fitness to practice and the School has no control over this process.
+It should be noted that the General Dental Council also considers criminal convictions in relation to fitness to practise and the School has no control over this process.
 It is possible that certain criminal convictions could pose difficulties at the point of registration.
-See GDC Fitness to Practice.
+See the GDC Fitness to Practise Guidance (PDF).
 A full outline of the School of Dentistry’s policy in relation to criminal records is available in the School’s Criminal Records Policy.